 History, Goals, and Mission

-The WCA is led by an all-volunteer board of directors, and traces its beginning to a Partnering Workshop in May 1993.
-The event was co-sponsored by the Silicon Valley Defense/Space Consortium, the Joint Venture: Silicon Valley Network, and the City of San Jose.
+The WCA is led by an all-volunteer board of directors, and traces its beginning to a Joint Venture Silicon Valley partnering workshop in May 1993.
+The event was co-sponsored by the Silicon Valley Defense/Space Consortium, Joint Venture Silicon Valley, and the City of San Jose.
 Wireless communications was featured as one of six technology focus areas.
 Interest was shown in developing a regional wireless association and a formation meeting was held the following month at HP Labs.
-The WCA was incorporated in California in April, 1994.
+The WCA was incorporated as a California 501(c)(6) in April, 1994.

-The WCA serves hundreds of companies, organizations, and academic research groups and reaches an audience of over 4,000 people via our direct marketing and social networking channels.
+Events have been held on a regular basis since July 1993; each dealing with an aspect of wireless communications.
+The WCA serves hundreds of companies, organizations, universities and academic research groups and reaches an audience of over 4,500 people via our direct marketing and social networking channels.
 Representation in the audience is well-balanced between engineering, management, academic, and marketing.